 - Observed experimental data from the experiment

-The minimum required weather data includes:
+The minimum required weather data include:

 - Latitude and longitude of the weather station,